sophgo/tpu-mlir/doc/quick_start/source_en/03_onnx.rst

      - Model name
    * - model_def
      - Y
-     - Model definition file
+     - Model definition file (e.g., '.onnx', '.tflite' or '.prototxt' files)
    * - input_shapes
      - N
      - The shape of the input, such as [[1,3,640,640]] (a two-dimensional array), which can support multiple inputs
    * - resize_dims
      - N
-     - The original image needs to be resized.
+     - The size of the original image to be adjusted to.
 If not specified, it will be resized to the input size of the model
    * - keep_aspect_ratio
      - N
      - Whether to maintain the aspect ratio when resize.
 False by default.
 It will pad 0 to the insufficient part when setting